Indians' hopes fade after shutout loss to White Sox | Devdiscourse

 The early edge proved more than enough for the White Sox pitching staff, which thrived even though rookie righty Dylan Cease was scratched from his scheduled start due to a left hamstring strain he sustained during warmups.
 Cease was held out as a precaution and will be re-evaluated Friday.

 Jose Ruiz scattered three hits over 1 2/3 innings before yielding to a bullpen relay that included Josh Osich (3 1/3 innings), Jimmy Cordero (two), Jace Fry (one) and Hector Santiago (one).
-Chicago pitching struck out nine and walked zero.
+Chicago pitchers struck out nine and didn't issue a walk.
 Osich (4-0) was the winner, fanning three.

 "They were money," Palka said of the bullpen.
 "They were as good as they could have been."
 Jose Abreu had two hits, including a run-scoring triple in the fifth for his AL-leading 123rd RBI.
 Zack Collins added two hits and two RBIs.